 See below a great article re diagnosing emergence issues, written by Gary Brinkman, CCA, CPAg, Pioneer Field Agronomist.

 Click on photos to enlarge, for more details.

-To request a call back re Maize, click on the link below stating your location and your local area rep will ring you.
+To request a call back, click on the link below stating your location and your local area rep will ring you.

-The team at Southern Fuel & Farm Supplies Ltd is among the best in Ireland when it comes to expertise with Forage Maize.
-Maurice Smiddy Managing Director at Southern Fuel and Farm Supplies is involved with the maize Crop and maize growers since the very start of its lift in Ireland from 1988 onwards.
-He and is team of Con McCarthy, Mark Hosford and John Roche in Cork have vast experience when it comes to this crop.
+The team at Southern Fuel & Farm Supplies Ltd are among the best in Ireland when it comes to expertise with Forage Maize.
+Maurice Smiddy Managing Director at Southern Fuel and Farm Supplies is involved with the maize Crop and growers since the very start of its life in Ireland from 1988 onwards.
+He and his team of Con McCarthy, Mark Hosford and John Roche in Cork have vast experience when it comes to this crop.

 The long term association with Pioneer Du-Pont one of the world’s oldest and most respected Maize Plant Breeding companies gives us the strength and dept of knowledge to deal with anything the Maize Crop can throw at us.

 We will not be found wanting when it comes to the most competitive prices for our customers for all crop inputs including Seed, Degradable Plastic, and Crop Chemicals for the 2020 season.
 Of course the real value for our customers is in the continuous help and advice and season long field crop monitoring service we provide.
 Which plays a huge part in the success our customers achieve in terms of Yield, Quality and Animal Performance which is really what all customers want from us and from their Maize Silage.